-Kudos that this small woman-owned company focuses on hourly workers.
+That this small woman-owned company focuses on hourly workers deserves kudos.
 So much of the recruiting industry focuses on white-collar and professional hiring or addresses large-volume hiring as an afterthought, often glossing over this very large employee segment

 XOR AI Recruiter provides a conversational recruiter chatbot and a consolidated communication platform with tools for text messaging, WhatsApp, live chat, phone calls and video to drive engagement.
-It uses AI-powered chatbots to automate repetitive tasks like screening, scheduling, reengagement, onboarding and rehiring.
-Availability in more than 100 languages enhances its use for multinational corporations (for example, Ikea is a customer).
+It uses AI-powered chatbots to automate repetitive tasks such as screening, scheduling, reengagement, onboarding and rehiring.
+Availability in more than 100 languages enhances its use for multinational corporations -- for example, Ikea is a customer.

 It offers bidirectional integration with several prominent ATS systems.
-It sources candidates from job boards, text conversations, career sites, the ATS itself, and with added extensions, other websites.
+XOR sources candidates from job boards, text conversations, career sites, the ATS itself and, with added extensions, other websites.